mediocreokra/amblr/_CONTRIBUTING.md

 ## General Workflow

 ### Getting Started
-First, fork the repo at <https://github.com/mediocreokra/amblr> to your own GitHub account.
+1. Fork the repo at <https://github.com/mediocreokra/amblr> to your own GitHub account.

-Copy the link from your repo, then ```git clone https://github.com/yourname/amblr``` (replace yourname with your Github handle)
+2. Copy the link from your repo, then ```git clone https://github.com/yourname/amblr``` (replace yourname with your Github handle)

-Add the org repo as an upstream remote: ```git remote add upstream https://github.com/mediocreokra/amblr.git```
+3. Add the org repo as an upstream remote: ```git remote add upstream https://github.com/mediocreokra/amblr.git```

 ### To make edits / add features